CSPI overblows the cancer risk of caramel coloring in soda

 A lot more than a thousand a day.
 I fully admit I’m not a toxicologist and my knowledge of generating these risk estimates is sparse.
 Nor do I want to discount taking a “better safe than sorry” approach and being very conservative with needless exposure to risk.
 But this is on the extreme end of silly to me.
 You can take almost any chemical we’re exposed to routinely, give rats or mice enormous doses of it, and see increased risks of cancer.
 These estimates rely on some big assumptions, and after looking at the literature I am not going to worry about caramel-colored sodas based on this report.
 Frankly, the CSPI comes across as needlessly hysterical over a largely theoretical risk.

-8 thoughts on “CSPI overblows the cancer risk of caramel coloring in soda”
+8 responses to “CSPI overblows the cancer risk of caramel coloring in soda”

 Frankly, anyone drinking anywhere close to that much diet coke would have much bigger issues.